jucodavid/LELEC210X/UTILS.md

 wsl
 sudo make install
 ```
-Eventually, when everything brakes, delete de build directory and reconstruct it.
+Eventually, when everything brakes, delete the build directory and reconstruct it.
 ```bash
 mkdir build
 cd build